25 Jul 5 surprising facts about wallpaper

-Wallpaper has a murderous past.
+Did you know… wallpaper has a murderous past?
 Here are five surprising facts about wallpaper:

 1. In 1710 a wallpaper tax entered the statute books.
 Queen Anne was on the throne then.
 She was famous for being transported everywhere in a Sedan chair as walking proved difficult due to her corpulence and painful gout.
 The purchase tax, was levied at one penny a square yard on printed and patterned wallpaper.
 Evasion of the tax was punishable by death.
 Queen Anne died in 1714 but the tax lived on through the reigns of George I, George II, George III and George IV.